How to choose Professional Builders:

 Just in case the worst happens.

 As a bare minimum, every builder should have Pubic and Employers liability insurance.
 Without these policies in place, the existing parts of your home and property are at risk.
-Contracts works should also be in place to ensure the cover damage to the new property that is being built.
+Contract works should also be in place to ensure the cover damage to the new property that is being built.

 Dig up the dirt!

 Has a builder ever gone bankrupt or been disqualified from a company?
-You can easily find out their information, whilst some builders may have gone bust through no fault of their own, some builders are known for doing cheap work, take deposits then leaving.
+You can easily find out their information, whilst some builders may have gone bust through no fault of their own, some builders are known for doing cheap work, taking deposits then leaving.
 This is usually easy to find out.

 The best sign of a good builder is their longevity, celebrating milestones shows the business can go the distance.
 100s of start-ups do not make it, 80 of them go out of business within 5 years!
 Of the 20 remaining businesses, 16 will go bust before the company reaches 10 years old.
 That equates to about 4% of builders going the distance.